Tools & Knowledge

 Use instructions to “script” your agent.
 It is crucial not to overestimate the model's intuitive understanding; instead, treat it as if it were a highly informed yet naive child who requires detailed and clear explanations. 😄

-Tools & Data sources screen
+Tools & Knowledge screen

 ➡️ Choose data sources judiciously for each action to ensure high-quality, relevant results, and provide a thorough description of the data you selected.